typhon-project/typhondl/README.md

 To auto-generate yaml-file add `example.gen.typhondl` to the Project Explorer of your Runtime environment.
 Open the .tdl file, change something, revert it and save the file.
 You will find the .yaml-file in `src-gen`.

 ## TODO
+- update .gitignore.
+Folders named 'src-gen' should not be uploaded if not in an example folder
+- AssignmentList should look like:
+	name:
+		- value
+		- value
 - correct indentation in yaml-file
 - add a Sirius design to have a graphical representation of the model